 - older men, particularly those over 60

 - people with a calcium deficiency

 Your doctor will first examine you to see if your spine is curved or if you have developed a hump on your back.
-The doctor will then use a CT scan, an MRI, an X-ray, and/or a bone density test to check for osteoporosis and to diagnose compression fractures.
+The doctor will then use a CT scan, an MRI, an X-ray, or a bone density test to check for osteoporosis.
+These same studies help diagnose compression fractures except bone density testing.

 Tumors that may be responsible for a compression fracture can show up in diagnostic imaging tests, as can traumatic injuries to your back.

-If the underlying cause of you compression fractures is osteoporosis, your doctor may recommend:
+If the underlying cause of your compression fracture is osteoporosis, your doctor may recommend:

 - pain medications

 - bed rest to help your body heal